FuelLabs/fuels-ts/apps/docs/src/guide/wallets/wallet-transferring.md

 ## Transferring To Multiple Wallets

-To transfer assets to multiple wallets, use the `Account.multiTransfer` method:
+To transfer assets to multiple wallets, use the `Account.batchTransfer` method:

 <<< @/../../docs-snippets/src/guide/wallets/wallet-transferring.test.ts#wallet-transferring-6{ts:line-numbers}